Can Alzheimer's and dementia be prevented?

 Keep your sense of humor.
 This includes the ability to laugh at yourself.
 The act of laughing helps your body fight stress.

 Stop smoking.
-Smoking is one of the most preventable risk factors for Alzheimer’s disease.
+Smoking is one of the most preventable risk factors for Alzheimer’s disease and dementia.
 One study found that smokers over the age of 65 have a nearly 80% higher risk of Alzheimer’s than those who have never smoked.
 When you stop smoking, the brain benefits from improved circulation almost immediately.